Great New York City Fire of 1845: Warehouse explosion

 In the fire's first two hours, it reached a large multi-story warehouse occupied by Crocker & Warren on Broad Street, where a large quantity of combustible saltpeter was stored.

 When Engine Co.
 22 arrived, it was ordered to pump water on the warehouse.
 The company's firefighters entered the warehouse and dragged a hose up a staircase to direct water onto the fourth floor.
 When heavy black smoke began coming down the stairway, Foreman Garrett B. Lane ordered his firemen to evacuate.
 Fireman Francis Hart Jr. became trapped while trying to collect the hose and was forced to flee to the roof and escape over neighboring rooftops.

 At about 3:30 or 4:00 a.m., roughly five minutes after Engine Co.
 22 evacuated, the building exploded.
 The explosion flattened six to eight buildings, blew in the fronts of the opposite houses on Broad Street, and wrenched shutters and doors from buildings at some distance from the immediate area.
 It propelled bricks and other missiles through the air, threw many people down who had gone as far as Beaver Street, and spread the fire far and wide so that the whole neighborhood was set ablaze.
 The explosion shattered windows a mile away and was heard as far away as Sandy Hook, New Jersey.

 Engine Co.
 22's vehicle was blown across Broad Street and eventually burned.
 Several members of the company were injured.
 Hart was thrown across a rooftop by the explosion but only sustained a minor ankle injury.
 Augustus L. Cowdrey of Engine Co.
 42 and Dave Van Winkle of Engine Co.
 5 were throwing water on an adjacent building when a second explosion occurred in the warehouse.
 The explosion threw Van Winkle into the street.
 Cowdrey was killed, his body never found.
 His company continued to search for him amid the rubble for two days.
 His name appears along with many others on a memorial in Trinity Churchyard in New York for volunteer firefighters who died in the line of duty.

 The cause of the explosion was debated in the days immediately following the fire.
 Public speculation led to the arrest of Crocker and Warren, the occupants of the warehouse.
 The Daily-Tribune reported that the explosions could not have occurred without the presence of gunpowder in addition to the saltpeter, and thus they were suspected of possessing gunpowder, which would have led to a murder charge.
-However, later inquiry released Crocker and Warren of all charges as no evidence of gunpowder was discovered.
+However, a later inquiry cleared Crocker and Warren of all charges, as no evidence of gunpowder was discovered.

 There was some speculation that the explosion had been caused by the NY Gas Light Co.'s gasometer house, but Chief Engineer Cornelius Anderson released a statement the day of the fire stating that the explosion occurred before the flames ever reached the gas house.